 One of the many alternative processes to free a wine from undesirable substances or to stabilise it (make it more durable); see under Schönen.

-The Romans already knew about the effect of whipped protein during vinification in ancient times.
-In the Middle Ages, there were sometimes questionable processes (or wine adulterations); for example, "colour and taste improvement" with cattle blood.
-In the famous classic "Von Baw, Pfleg und Brauch des Weins" by the in Vienna some of the techniques are described in detail by the clergyman Johann Rasch (1540-1612).
-Among other things, he explains how to restore a cloudy wine, namely by adding freshly milked milk still warm from the cow.
-It was also known that certain substances such as house bubble, gelatine, Spanish earth (kaolin clay) and coal bind the suspended particles in the wine.
+In ancient times, the Romans were already aware of the effect of whipped egg whites in winemaking.
+In the Middle Ages, there were some questionable procedures (or wine adulterations); for example, a "colour and taste improvement" with cattle blood.
+In the famous classic "Von Baw, Pfleg und Brauch des Weins" by the clergyman Johann Rasch (1540-1612), who worked in Vienna, some techniques are described in detail.
+Among other things, he explains how to restore a cloudy wine, namely by adding freshly milked milk that is still warm from the cow.
+It was also known that certain substances such as isinglass, gelatine, Spanish earth (kaolin clay) and coal bind the suspended particles in the wine.

 Fining ultimately achieves several effects.
 First of all, the natural settling of lees is accelerated considerably.
 Furthermore, substances bound in the wine are removed, which can lead to turbidity or negative effects after bottling.
 In addition, the removal of filtration-inhibiting substances facilitates any subsequent filtration.
 Finally, wine defects are at best prevented in the first place or eliminated after they occur.
 A distinction can be made between the three groups of physical-chemical substances such as proteins, tannins, crystals (tartar) and heavy metals, biological substances such as yeasts and...

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz